nsdf-fabric/nsdf-slac/README.md

 ## Acknowledgments

 This research is supported by the National Science Foundation (NSF) awards #2138811, #2103845, #2334945, #2138296, and #2331152.
 The work presented here is partly obtained using resources from ACCESS TG-CIS210128.
-We thank the Dataverse, and Seal Storage.
+We thank the Scientist Cloud Storage.